 Group

-2021 RM'000 2020 RM'000
+2022 RM'000 2021 RM'000

-At 1 January Impairment loss recognised Impairment loss reversed Impairment losses written off 1,543 255 (461) (471) 509 1,034
+At 1 January Impairment loss recognised 866 1,543 255

+Impairment loss reversed Impairment loss written off (33) (461) (471)

-At 31 December 866 1,543
+At 31 December 833 866

 The loss allowance account in respect of trade receivables is used to record loss allowance.
 Unless the Group and the Company are satisfied that recovery of the amount is possible, the amount considered irrecoverable is written off against the receivable directly.